-Musician and educator Lizzie Burns is an experienced and sought after bassist and chamber musician who performs in chamber orchestras, continuo sections, rhythm sections, and new music ensembles.
-She has performed with The Chamber Music Society of Lincoln Center, recorded for major record labels and motion picture soundtracks, given dozens of world premieres, is a member of The Knights and A Far Cry, and is on faculty at the Hartt School of Music and the Mannes Conservatory at The New School.
+In demand bassist Lizzie Burns is a chamber musician who performs in new music ensembles, continuo sections, rhythm sections, and chamber orchestras.
+She is a member of the Bang on a Can All-Stars, The Knights, International Contemporary Ensemble, A Far Cry, and Simone Dinnerstein’s ensemble Baroklyn.
+She has performed with The Chamber Music Society of Lincoln Center, performs at chamber music festivals across the country, has recorded for major record labels and motion picture soundtracks, given dozens of world premieres, and is on faculty at Mannes Conservatory at The New School, and Montclair State University’s Cali School of Music.

-Drawing abundant inspiration from her colleagues, Lizzie works with the International Contemporary Ensemble, Orpheus Chamber Orchestra, St Paul Chamber Orchestra, New Century Chamber Orchestra, East Coast Chamber Orchestra (ECCO), The Orchestra of St Luke’s, and The New York City Ballet Orchestra, in addition to her membership in The Knights and A Far Cry.
-As an experienced historical bassist she has performed with the Handel and Haydn Society, Tafelmusik Baroque, and Teatro Neuovo.
-She is energized by collaborations with composers and has premiered works by Julia Wolfe, Caroline Shaw, Pauline Oliveros, Andy Akihio, and Jörg Widmann among many others, has performed with Henry Thredgill and Zooid, and has played a soloist for contemporary double bass repertoire across the country including works by Jacob Druckman, John Cage, Mario Davidovsky and James Tenney.
-She played on Broadway in Dave Malloy’s “Natasha, Pierre, and The Great Comet of 1812” alongside Josh Groban.
-Burns has recorded with soloists Edgar Meyer, Yo-Yo Ma, Gil Shaham, Pekka Kuusisto, Avi Avital and Nicholas Phan as well as popular artists including Jon Batiste, Chris Thile, Phoebe Bridgers, Ingrid Michaelson, Emily King, Wye Oak, and Joe Jackson.
+As an experienced historical bassist Lizzie performs with the Tafelmusik Baroque Orchestra, Handel and Haydn Society, Trinity Baroque Orchestra, and ACRONYM Ensemble.
+As a chamber musician she has performed at Spoleto Festival USA, Tippet Rise Arts Center, Bay Chamber Concerts, and Bravo!
+Vail.
+Dedicated to the music of our time she has premiered works by Julia Wolfe, Caroline Shaw, Pauline Oliveros, Andy Akihio, and Jörg Widmann, David Lang, Henry Thredgill, Matthew Aucoin, and dozens of others.
+Burns has played with soloists Yo-Yo Ma, Edgar Meyer, Gil Shaham, Pekka Kuusisto, and Rachel Podger, as well as popular artists Jon Batiste, Chris Thile, Jacob Collier, Diplo, Sheryl Crow, Phoebe Bridgers, Saint Vincent, and Wye Oak.
 She has appeared on the Late Show with Stephen Colbert and The Tonight Show with Jimmy Fallon, recorded for the Sony Masterworks, Deutsche Grammophon, Naxos, New Amsterdam, and Nonesuch record labels, and can be heard on popular film and television soundtracks including HBO’s hit series “Succession”.

 LB6.jpg